 laboratory for testing and analysis.

 clotting.
-If your doctor suspects you have a clotting disorder, he or she
+If your doctor suspects you have a clotting disorder, they may

-may

 recommend one or more coagulation tests.
-These tests measure various
+These tests measure various proteins

 medications that affect clotting ability.